TalTech-HPC-Centre/taltech-hpc-docs/docs/jobs/slurm-statistics.md

 - Memory Utilized (Total amount of memory utilized in kilobytes)
 - Memory Efficiency (Percentage of total memory allocated)
 - MaxDiskWrite (Displays disk usage)
-- Command (Displays the command that was run for this job, makes it easier for users to identify where an error might have occurred).
+- Command (Displays the command that was run for this job, making it easier for users to identify where an error might have occurred).
 This info may be used to better allocate resources depending on the job or modify the job scripts so that they use the allocated resources more efficiently.

 Disabling this feature:
-Create the file `.no_slurm_stat` by running the command `touch ~/.no_slurm_stat`.
+Create the file `.no_slurm_stat` by running the command:
+`touch ~/.no_slurm_stat`.

-To re-enable this feature simply remove the `.no_slurm_stat` by running the following command: `rm ~/.no_slurm_stat`
+To re-enable this feature, simply remove the `.no_slurm_stat` by running the following command: `rm ~/.no_slurm_stat`